erikweibust/dotfiles/README.md

 ## TODO:
 * bash_profile
-* vimrc
+~~* vimrc~~
 * ssh
 * nonorc
 * gitconf

 I'm sure there is more but I'll feel better when crossing the above off.
+Check [my Issues](https://github.com/erikweibust/dotfiles/issues) for what I want to do and the improvements I've already made.

 ## Credits
 I followed along with the following two blogs